BranchManager69/dexter-fe/docs/README.md

 </div>

 The navigation in the left rail mirrors this layout.
 Add a new chapter by committing a markdown file and wiring it into `SUMMARY.md`.

+> Internal guides (build playbooks, brand assets) now live under `docs/internal/` and are not published.

 > Have a request for new docs?
 File an issue in the `dexter-fe` repo or drop a note in `#dexter-docs`.